meltoner/agrofelis/components/vehicle-lidar/readme.md

 ## Lidar Data Analysis and Visualization Software

-An exploratory data analysis application was rapid prototype as a Shiny R application, facilitating the uploading and analysis of log data captured and packaged by the Unificator server.
+An exploratory data analysis application was rapidly prototyped as a Shiny R application, facilitating the uploading and analysis of log data captured and packaged by the Unificator server.
 The application software parses the packages, maintains the Lidar information, extracts the tilt degree and parses the polar coordinate arcs into a data table.
 The parsed Lidar data are being visualised in two scalable vector graphics (SVG) graphs.
 The first graph reflects the data as if they were Cartesian coordinates and subsequently projects them using a polar-to-Cartesian coordinate transformation.
 The application offers the functionality to filter data using a sliding window of 500ms intervals (chunks) and to maintain the 80th percentile of the data, ensuring a focus on nearby surroundings.
 A screenshot showcasing the Shiny R application for Lidar data analysis, is provided below.

 ![rshiny-app](_figures/vehicle-lidar-19-rshiny-app.jpg)